Mission At Dover. . .It’s What We Do!

 I AM Ministry: Inclusion Affirmation Ministry Is a confidential support group for the LGBTQ community, their parents, family & friends.

-Food Pantry Donation — While we hold special food drives and we encourage donations throughout the year in support of Denison Ave.
+Food Pantry Donation — While we hold special food drives, we encourage donations throughout the year in support of Denison Ave.
 UCC’s monthly food pantry.

 Berea Thrift Resale Shop (Church Street Ministries) Clothing donations.